NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 w = 1    # width of waveguide
 ```

-In order to define the waveguide positions, we will now have to use arithmetic to define the horizontal and vertical waveguide centers as:
+In order to define the waveguide positions, we will have to use arithmetic to define the horizontal and vertical waveguide centers as:

 ```py
 wvg_xcen =  0.5*(sx-w-2*pad)  # x center of horiz. wvg